 Short-term Care: ER Visits

-This indicates the number of emergency room visits per 1,000 days of short-term care.
-There is typically a correlation between keeping patients out of the emergency room and the overall quality of nursing home care.
+This is a measure of the number of emergency room visits per 1,000 days of short-term care.
+Staying out of the emergency room is one way to assess short-term care.

 Short-term Care: Facilitates Functional Improvement